 The Amended and Restated Articles of Incorporation will eliminate shareholder supermajority voting provisions from our articles.
-Upon the elimination of these provisions, the shareholder approvals that will be required for matters previously requiring a supermajority shareholder vote will be the minimum required by the California General Corporation Law to which we are subject.
+Shareholder approvals for matters previously requiring a supermajority shareholder vote will become the minimum required by the California General Corporation Law to which we are subject.
 For shareholders to adopt bylaws and approve amendments to our articles, the statutory minimum generally is approval by the holders of a majority of our outstanding shares.
 For shareholders to fix the exact number of directors within the range specified by our bylaws, the statutory minimum is approval by a majority of the shares represented and voting at a duly held meeting of shareholders with the approving majority also constituting a majority of the quorum required for the meeting.